Serving California since 2006

 2. Standard Informational Valuation

 Within this report, you will find a market-based valuation based on sales, SDE (Seller’s Discretionary Earnings), EBITDA multiples, and the asset value of your company.
 The valuation explains the use of different methods and each calculation.
 The report includes the company’s historical financial details, as well as adjustments to these financials, which form the basis of the valuation.
 You will see a “likely” or “suggested” price based on the median value of the comparable transactions.
-The business’s value will likely fall within a range or be close to the company’s final sale price.
+The business’s value will likely fall within a range or be close to the company’s final selling price.

 Common reasons include:

-• Buying a business.
+• Buying a business,

-• Selling a business.
+• Selling a business,

-• Partner buy-ins/buy-outs.
+• Partner buy-ins/buy-outs,

 • Exit planning.